PRECIOUS-Rate hike rush pushes gold to longest monthly losing streak in 4 years

 Moya, senior analyst with OANDA.

-Gold is known as a safe-investment during economic and geo-political upheaval.
-However, in a high-interest rate environment, investors may favour other interest-yielding assets.
+Gold is known as a safe investment during economic and geo-political crisis, but a high-interest rate environment makes the non-yielding asset less attractive to investors.

 Bullion's reaction as it approaches the key $1,700 level will demonstrate the amount of support that remains for the metal amid fears of a global recession and the Ukraine war, Kinesis Money analyst Rupert Rowling said in a note.